A Fade cue can be used to adjust the geometry and video effect parameters of a targeted Video, Camera, or Text cue.

 The word “fade” can often be taken to mean one thing or another, but in QLab “fade” simply means “change a value over time.”

-Fade cues require a cue target, have a duration, and must adjust at least one level or parameter of their cue target in order to be considered functional.
+Fade cues require a cue target or a patch target, have a duration, and must adjust at least one level or parameter of their cue target in order to be considered functional.

 The fade curve, drawn in yellow on the right side of the tab, determines the rate of change of the parameters being faded.
 The curve on the left is for levels which increased by the fade, and the curve on the right is for levels which are decreased by the fade.